Vanishing Point (Star Trek: Enterprise): Reception

 Jamahl Epsicokhan of Jammer's Reviews gave it 3.5 out of 4, and called it "Creepy and psychologically compelling, with enough carefully navigated plot manipulations to keep you guessing."
 Aint It Cool News gave the episode 3 out of 5, and praised Linda Park, "who's in every scene and always manages to bring a realistic vulnerability too rare to Star Trek.
 The producers decided to hire only two female regulars this year, but they sure hired the right two."
 They thought some viewers would hate the ending and the resemblance to the episode "The Next Phase".
 Michelle Erica Green of TrekNation found the ending too predictable, and felt there was not enough plot for a main storyline.
 She thought "Linda Park does a nice job with the material she's given" but wished the alien relics could have somehow been made relevant to Sato's disappearance, but concludes that ultimately "It's all a big tease".
 Green also wondered if the episode was deliberately dumped in the pre-Thanksgiving timeslot when ratings were inevitably going to be terrible.

 In 2021, The Digital Fix compared this to the Star Trek: The Next Generation episode "The Next Phase", which also explored the results of a transporter accident, and complained about the lack of originality "these stories have been done before.
 And better."

 In his 2022 rewatch, Keith DeCandido of Tor.com gave it 2 out of 10.

-In 2020, Den of Geek ranked this episode the 12th scariest episode of all Star Trek series.
+In 2020, Den of Geek ranked this episode the twelfth scariest episode of all Star Trek series.

-"Star Trek The Complete Manual" published by SciFiNow magazine listed it as the fourth worst episode of the whole series.
+Star Trek: The Complete Manual published by SciFiNow listed it as the fourth worst episode of the whole series.